tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ### Improved Favored Enemy:
 Whenever you attack a favored enemy you deal an additional 5 damage.

+### Raven Queen's Gift
+For the purposes of spell progression you are counted as having one extra cleric level

 ### Oracle Shot
 As an action you may shoot an arrow from this bow.
 You may magically project your senses through the arrow that was fired.
 For 10 minutes you can see and hear as if from the arrow.